 Under the Equality Act 2010, it is an offence for any operator or driver to refuse to carry assistance dogs or to charge more for the fare or booking.
-On conviction for such an offence, drivers can be fined up to $\pounds1,000$ and have their licence removed.
+On conviction for such an offence, drivers can be fined up to £1,000 and have their licence removed.

-Collecting Passengers - If you are instructed to collect passengers at a specific time, then you should attend at the agreed time unless you are prevented from doing so.
+Collecting Passengers - If you agree to collect passengers at a specific time, then you should attend at the agreed time unless you are prevented from doing so.
 If you are going to be late, you should do your best to contact the passengers and inform them.

 If you arrive to collect someone from their home address, on arrival you should wait a short period of time before leaving your vehicle and knocking on their door.
 You must not sound your horn to alert them to your presence.
+If there is likely to be a delay before your passengers are able to enter your vehicle, then you should turn off your engine to avoid causing disturbance to nearby residents.